US-MidwestOU/mw-github-workshop/docs/index.markdown

 #  About this workshop

-This hands-on lab will guide you through the concept of GitHub.
+This hands-on lab will guide you through the concepts of GitHub.

 # Contributors